 ✘ Top tether strap too short for some cars (can request an extension)

-One of the coolest kid travel products we’ve seen in a loooong time is the new Wayb Pico.
+One of the coolest kid travel products we’ve seen in a loooong time is the new Wayb Pico collapsible car seat.
 It was hard to miss as they plastered their Indiegogo campaign all over Facebook in 2018!
 The promise?
 An ultra-light, ultra-compact folding car seat with 5-point harness.
-Families would be able to travel with world without compromising safety.
+Families would be able to travel with world with this foldable toddler car seat without compromising safety.

-Apart from the recall noted at the top, in some ways their promise has panned out.
-For certain families the Pico is the perfect solution to a really tough question, while for others it isn’t the right fit.
+In many ways their promise has come true.
+For certain families the Pico is the perfect solution to a really tough question of what to do when they need a travel 5-point harness, while for others it isn’t quite the right fit.
 Read our in-depth expert Wayb Pico review here.

 I’ll start with the advantages: the Wayb Pico is small and easy to use.
 The weight is about the same as the Cosco Scenera Next, but the genius is in how small it folds up (and even packs into its own backpack!) so that you can lug it around and have it when you need it for spur-of-the-moment taxi rides.

 But if you plan to venture outside those areas you may have an extremely hard time using those car seats.
-We’ve encountered so many cars in South America, Morocco, Thailand and more that don’t have top tethers – rendering seats like the IMMI Go completely useless.
+We’ve encountered so many cars in South America, Morocco, Thailand and more that don’t have top tethers – rendering a fold up car seat like the IMMI Go completely useless.
 While you’d ideally use the top tether all the time with the Wayb Pico, at least you have the option to use it without the top tether if absolutely necessary.

-The major disadvantage of the Wayb Pico is that the 45″ upper height limit isn’t that high for some families.
-Many kids will outgrow it around 5-5.5 years old.
+The major disadvantage of the Wayb Pico foldable child car seat is that the 45″ upper height limit and 16.5″ harness slots aren’t high enough for some families.
+Many kids will outgrow it around 5-5.5 years old, though if you’re buying it at 2 or 3 years old that’s a few years of good usage (and more if you can pass it down to a younger sibling).
 If you’re a family that prioritizes extended rear-facing and then you want an extended forward-facing harness, this isn’t the car seat for you!
-But if you’ll be doing a ton of traveling with a 2 or 3 year old (like our family gap year) then the Wayb Pico is the best option to keep your kid safe without lugging a full-size car seat.
+But if you’ll be doing a ton of traveling with a 2 or 3 year old (like our family gap year) then the Wayb Pico fold up travel car seat is the best option to keep your kid safe without lugging a full-size model.
 On the small end, the Pico is approved for kids at least 1 year old – but that’s not recommended, and in some places (like California and New York) it’s not even legal.

 Read next: Best travel car seats for a 2 year old